 This results in a perceived “brighter brights and darker darks” in high-end HDR displays.

-Unfortunately, this is much more difficult to pull off with comparatively-smaller monitors.
+Unfortunately, this is much more difficult to pull off with comparatively-smaller monitors, since there is less room for the additional physical lights needed for a good HDR implementation.
 It also doesn’t actually impact color gamut or color accuracy.

 Unless you’re creating HDR video, you won’t need an HDR-capable monitor as either a professional or a gamer.
 HDR monitors will look a little bit nicer than they would otherwise, but for display HDR, your best bet will be a larger TV.